yukoliesh/cooking-recipes-app/README.md

 This is my learning journey to build an app from scratch.

+## Tech Stacks which are being used in this project
+- React
+- Storybook
+- XStyled-component
+- React Testing Library
+- GraphQL
+- Apollo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts